giaku/abs-k8s-experiments/microservices-demo/nodes-deployments/README.md

 # IMPORTANT

 All deployment resources have the affinity constraints, for different clusters different names must be set.
-In our esperiments four worker nodes were sufficient.
+In our experiments four worker nodes were sufficient.

       affinity:
         nodeAffinity: